-Dr. Kirby offers pediatric surgery for the following conditions.
+Board certified plastic surgeon Dr. Emily Kirby offers pediatric surgery for the following conditions.

 Some children are born with ears that are not fully formed.
 Microtia, or underdeveloped ear, and anotia, or absent ear, are variable in their appearance.
 The condition may or may not be associated with hearing loss.
 Ear reconstruction is performed using rib cartilage in several stages.

 Hemangiomas and lymphangiomas are the most common benign (non-cancerous) tumors of the skin in infants.
 They may be present at birth or they may appear later.
 Some hemangiomas may disappear in the first few months of life.
 Others may grow quickly and disappear years later.
 Removal of the hemangioma using laser or surgical excision may be advised.

 Some types of pigmented lesions or moles are worrisome in children since they can turn into cancer.
 It is a good idea to get any concerning moles checked.

 Breast asymmetry may be caused by a congenital anomaly, present at birth.
 Poland Syndrome is a common cause of breast asymmetry, involving chest wall, arm, and breast abnormalities.
 Reconstruction using implants, muscles, or soft tissue can be used to create a breast.

 Ear Reshaping (Ear Pinning or Otoplasty)